 Tatjana Schoenmaker is a competitive swimmer who represents South Africa internationally.
+She is a 2021 Olympian, world championship medalist and Commonwealth champion.

 2018 Commonwealth Games (Gold Coast, Australia)